Testosterone Replacement Does Not Cause Heart Attacks

 They ignored one vital point, though.

-PDE5 inhibitors work throughout the body and have important positive effects on the cardiovascular system.
+PDE5 inhibitors work throughout the body and have substantial positive effects on the cardiovascular system.

 Two of the PDE5 inhibitors were approved for treatment of idiopathic pulmonary hypertension because of the ability of PDE5 inhibitors to relax blood vessels.